Mochimochi07/Readme/Playlist/Playlist.md

 Like politics, architecture, science and many more that you might be weirded out.

-I have tons of views that you might not know about.
+I have tons of references as inspirations like eastereggs while i do coding.